If you’re new to the world of cryptocurrency, you might be looking at Ethereum and wondering just how far it stretches.

 Ethereum can also be used for various applications and smart contracts.

 If you’re worried about the environmental impacts of cryptocurrencies, Ethereum is attempting to make itself more sustainable as a blockchain; which would be revolutionary in terms of crypto if they could make it happen.

-On the other hand, Bitcoin is one of the most widely understood and accepted cryptocurrencies, and one that still has wide potential for growth.
+On the other hand, Bitcoin is one of the most widely understood and accepted cryptocurrencies, and one that still has wide potential for growth and profit return.

 There’s no ‘better’ between them, only one that is more suited for your own, individual goals and hopes.

 So there you have it, there are currently 120 million Ethereum in the world today, with over 80% of these being mined, but there are currently infinite possibilities to mine new ETH.